 EPS (Encapsulated Postscript File)

 A vector based, computer graphics file format developed by Adobe Systems.
-EPS is the preferred format for many computer illustrations, because of its efficient use of memory and fine colour control.
+EPS is the p

 Transparent material made of acetate with a light-sensitive emulsion for recording an image.